edward-jazzhands/jazzy_timer/README.md

 pip install jazzy-timer
 ```

-*Part of the "jazzy" utilities series by Edward Jazzhands.*
+*#1 in the "jazzy" utilities series by Edward Jazzhands.*
+*Currently the only one in the series.
+More to come...*

 A very simple timer that will return a tuple consisting of:
 1) The result of the function call